kamilburda/batcher/docs/sections/Usage.md

 ### Export Options

-For Export Layers, pressing the `Export Options...` button reveals additional export options.
+For Export Layers, pressing the `Options...` button reveals additional export options.

 The most important for you will likely be file format options (compression for PNG, image quality for JPG, etc.).